Legal Reference Tools

 - KF 75 .A47 (Reference)

-- Similar in coverage to Corpus Juris Secundum with only selected case references.
+- Similar in coverage to Corpus Juris Secundum, with only selected case references.
 Somewhat greater emphasis on federal statutory laws.
-The Desk Book functions as a legal almanac.
-Accessed either by topic or through the general index.
-Print cancelled in 2003.
-You will be required to accept an online license agreement to access the database.
-Click on "Secondary Sources" and select American Jurisprudence 2d.
-Click on the for help on searching.
+Can browse table of contents, use single search box, or Advanced search options.
+To locate in Westlaw, click on "Secondary Sources" and then select American Jurisprudence 2d.
+Click on the "Campus Help Guide" for search tips.
 Online edition does not have the Index volumes; highly recommend referring to the print Index volumes for general search strategies, even though print updates canceled in 2003.

 - KF 75 .C67 (Reference)

 - A restatement of the entire body of American case law (and some federal and state statutory law) in encyclopedic form, with citations to reported cases as well as references to the National Reporter System (i.e., the South Western Reporter or S.W.3d).
 Can browse table of contents, use single search box, or Advanced search options.
 To locate in Westlaw, click on "Secondary Sources" and then select Corpus Juris Secundum.
 Click on the "Campus Help Guide" for search tips.
 Online edition does not have the Index volumes; may still refer to the print Index volumes for general search strategies, even though print updates were canceled in 1998.

 - KFT 1280 .T490 (Reference)

 - Follows the format of American Jurisprudence, but covers the case and statutory laws of the courts of Texas.
 The arrangement is alphabetical by topics and there is both a general print Index and an index in each print volume.
 Can browse table of contents, use single search box, or Advanced search options.
 To locate in Westlaw, click on "Secondary Sources," select Texas, and then select Texas Jurisprudence.
 Click on the "Campus Help Guide" for search tips.
 Online edition does not have the Index volumes; highly recommend referring to the print Index volumes for general search strategies.
 The print set is current.

 - KFT 1257 .T5 (Reference)